raxdne/pie/doc/README.txt

 ** Examples

-- simple PIM site href="../examples/index.html"

-- structure of articles

--- href="../examples/Mindmap/demo-tree.html"

--- href="../examples/Mindmap/demo-mindtree.pdf"

--- href="../examples/Mindmap/demo-mindmap.png"

-- format and structure of articles (href="../examples/Article/demo.html")

-- Todo list href="../examples/Todolist/TODO.html"

-- Calendar href="../examples/Calendar/calendar.html"

 ** Frontends

 *** CGI

 *** Command line

-*** emacs lisp glue

-- lib/emacs/

 ** HISTORY

-- begin at 1997 to use hidden PDFLaTeX, officially MS Office

-- Start with an AWK script, later porting to PERL script
+- begin at 1997 with an AWK script, later porting to PERL script

-- at the end a 120 pages PhD thesis in the simple Text format
+- at the end a 120 pages thesis in the simple Text format

 - new tasks like Todo list, Journal, project planning

-- awful PERL script, create a new object oriented implementation
+- awful PERL script, create a better implementation